+Services that are covered for you

+Emergency care

-Chapter 4 Medical Benefits Chart (what is covered and what you pay) What you must pay What you must pay when you get these when you get these services services Services that are covered for you In-Network Out-of-Network \$110 copay per visit Emergency care No prior authorization required.
-For \$0 copay if admitted to the hospital from the coverage outside of the United States, emergency room within 72 hours. see Worldwide coverage.
+No prior authorization required.
+For coverage outside of the United States, see Worldwide coverage.
 For additional covered services, see Global emergency and travel assistance.

-If you receive emergency care at an out-ofnetwork hospital and need inpatient care after Emergency care refers to services that are: your emergency condition is stabilized, you Furnished by a provider qualified to must move to an in-network hospital in order furnish emergency services, and to pay the in-network cost sharing amount for the part of your stay after you are stabilized.
-Needed to evaluate or stabilize an If you stay at the out-of-network hospital, your emergency medical condition. stay will be covered but you will pay the out-A medical emergency is when you, or any of-network cost sharing amount for the part of other prudent layperson with an average your stay after you are stabilized. knowledge of health and medicine, believe that you have medical symptoms that require immediate medical attention to prevent loss of life (and, if you are a that is quickly getting worse.
+Emergency care refers to services that are:

+- Furnished by a provider qualified to furnish emergency services, and - Needed to evaluate or stabilize an emergency medical condition.

+A medical emergency is when you, or any other prudent layperson with an average knowledge of health and medicine, believe that you have medical symptoms that require immediate medical attention to prevent loss of life (and, if you are a pregnant woman, loss of an unborn child), loss of a limb, or loss of function of a limb.
+The medical symptoms may be an illness, injury, severe pain, or a medical condition that is quickly getting worse.